Hepatitis C quality indicators

 Better hepatitis C care for every patient, every time

-indicators have been designed to use existing data collection where
+designed to use existing data collection where possible, minimising

-possible, minimising the healthcare resource needed to bring about
+the healthcare resource needed to bring about improvement.

 Measuring hepatitis C services against quality indicators